What to know before you go to.... Medjugorje

 6. When you arrive try to keep active, and go to bed around 10:00 PM local time.

 Please note that travel insurance is recommended for all our pilgrims.
-For more information you can also visit http://medjugorje.org/insurance.htm
+Click Here For Quote

 If traveling through other European destinations in conjunction with Medjugorje, make sure to bring and use your Visa or MasterCard.
-Discover Card is not accepted.
+Other cards like Discover, American Express, Diners Club, etc. are not accepted.
 It is HIGHLY recommended that you contact your local bank and credit card companies before departing on your trip to advise them of the countries you will be visiting, and the dates that you will be there.
 By doing this, it helps eliminate the risk of having your credit card, or debit card, locked due to fraud/theft concerns.

 We are frequently asked, "How much money should I bring with me?"

-This is a difficult question, and differs with each person.
+It can differ with each person.
 The type of lunches you prefer can make a big difference (pizza vs fresh fish).
 Are you planning on purchasing religious items for yourself or loved ones?
-We recommend that you bring at least $300, to cover water, lunches, taxi's etc. Be sure the bills don't have any tears or missing corners or they will not accepted by the shops and restaurants.
+We recommend that you bring at least $300, to cover lunches, taxi's etc. Be sure the bills don't have any tears or missing corners or they will not accepted by the shops and restaurants.

 1. We suggest carrying no higher denomination than $20.